 The Collective BrainThe Collective Brain is a virtual multilingual interactive space which aims to enrich the ILO Academy on Social and Solidarity Economy and to facilitate exchanges and cooperation beyond the face-to-face interactions during the academy.
 Its main purpose is to allow current, former and future participants and other key players in the field of SSE to remain engaged, cooperate and deepen their knowledge through an online platform in spite of geographical distances and language barriers.
 A forum is available to all users.
 Various documents and publications on the SSE are available, along with the SSE Academy Collections.
 News is also shared on the platform.

-Current ProjectsThe ILO’s Cooperatives Unit is technically backstopping three country-level projects on cooperatives and the social and solidarity economy in Tunisia, Algeria, and South Africa.
+Current ProjectsThe ILO’s Cooperatives Unit is technically backstopping three country-level projects on cooperatives and the social and solidarity economy.

 - Development of a Social Economy Policy in South Africa (Government of Flanders & National Economic Development Department of South Africa)